-Advances from the Federal Home Loan Bank increased to \$108.6 million in 2023 compared to \$9.6 million in 2022.
+Advances from the Federal Home Loan Bank decreased to \$7.3 million in 2024 compared to \$108.6 million in 2023.
+First Financial Corporation borrowed \$25 million on a note payable in June 2024 for the acquisition of SimplyBank.
+On December 31, 2024, the balance on the note was \$20.8 million.
 The Asset/Liability Committee reviews these funding sources and considers the related strategies on a monthly basis.
 See Interest Rate Sensitivity and Liquidity below for more information.